jn-ww/rpa_challenge/README.md

 ```

 ### 4) Docker (optional)
 Run the challenge headless inside a container.
+Docker image is named rpa-challenge (hyphen).
+The repository directory is rpa_challenge (underscore).
 Artifacts are saved to ./screenshots/
 ```bash
 # Build the image
 docker build -t rpa-challenge .